00,00€

 >40%

-Of women on the Executive Committee
+Of the under-represented gender on the Executive Committee

 Developing skills and employability